CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/01-How-to-get-up-to-speed-as-Developer.md

-# Challenge 1 - How to get up to speed as Developer
+# Challenge 1 - How to get up to speed as Developer using Cloud Environment Development

 ## Introduction